cristianfalcone/ajo/readme.md

 #### Purpose:

 - **Asynchronous Rendering:** `this.refresh()` queues a render of the component in the next animation frame, making it asynchronous.
-- **Single Render:** If called multiple times before the browser paints, `this.refresh()` batches these calls into a single one, reducing unnecessary renders and improving performance.
+- **Single Render:** If called multiple times before the browser paints, `this.refresh()` schedules only one render, ensuring that the component is rendered only once.

 #### Usage: